-There is concern in the regulatory, scientific and environmental communities that the biotic integrity of the remaining Everglades is endangered.
+The biotic integrity of the remaining Everglades is endangered.
 This position is based, in part, on undesirable changes observed in water quality, flora and fauna in portions of the EPA during the last several decades.
-These changes include: establishment of pronounced nutrient gradients in the WCAs downstream of major discharge structures; replacement of large areas once dominated by sawgrass and periphyton with cattail; decline in wading bird populations; and species changes in periphyton and macroinvertebrate communities (Belanger et al., 1989; Davis, 1987, 1991, 1994; Grimshaw et al., 1993; Nearhoof, 1992; Ogden, 1994; Rutchey and Vilchek, 1994; SFWMD, 1992a, 1992b; Swift and

-Nicholas, 1987; Walker, 1991).
-These environmental impacts have been attributed to urban and agricultural development, a disruption of the system's natural hydroperiod and an introduction of nutrient-rich runoff to the EPA from the 2,800-squarekilometer-Everglades Agricultural Area (EAA) (see SFWMD 1992a, 1992b, 1992c; Chapters 1, 2, 3, 4, 7, 9, 10 and 15).
+These changes include: establishment of pronounced nutrient gradients in the WCAs downstream of major discharge structures; replacement of large areas once dominated by sawgrass and per-iphyton with cattail; decline in wading bird populations; and species changes in periphyton and macroinvertebrate communities (Belanger et al., 1989; Davis, 1987, 1991, 1994; Grimshaw et al., 1993; Nearhoof, 1992; Ogden, 1994; Rutchey and Vilchek, 1994; SFWMD, 1992a, 1992b; Swift and Nicholas, 1987; Walker, 1991).
+These environmental impacts have been attributed to urban and agricultural development, a disruption of the system's natural hydroperiod and an introduction of nutrient-rich runoff to the EPA from the Everglades Agricultural Area (EAA) (SFWMD, 1992a, 1992b, 1992c; Chapters 1, 2, 3, 4, 7, 9 and 10).